jeltechnologies/sheetmusic/README.md

     scheduleCacheCleanMinutes: 5
   ```
 - Create an environment variable called `GEOSERVICES_CONFIG` which points to the YAML configuration file.
+- After changing the YAML file, you must redeploy the service (WAR file) or restart Tomcat.

 # Data files
 The service uses data from both Opendatasoft and Openstreetdata.
 The data from Opendatasoft is mandatory, while Openstreetdata is optional.
 More data means more accurate results.